LEARNING DISABILITIES--HOW CAN WE HELP?

-Although our other tutors are not LD specialists, all of our people have substantial experience working with students with learning disabilities and are very good at tailoring their sessions to the needs of their students.
+Although the other tutors whom we represent ("our tutors") are not LD specialists, all of our people have substantial experience working with students with learning disabilities and are very good at tailoring their sessions to the needs of their students.

-We offer home, library and office visits throughout MetroWest and most of the greater Boston area.
-We are sometimes able to provide learning disabilities services in the Natick/Framingham area with no travel surcharge and in some outlying areas with a travel surcharge.
-We also provide sessions by Skype Video for a variety of special circumstances.
+Our tutors offer home, library and office visits throughout MetroWest and most of the greater Boston area.
+Our tutors are sometimes able to provide learning disabilities services in the Natick / Framingham and the Marblehead / Swampscott/ Salem area with no travel surcharge and in some outlying areas with a travel surcharge.
+We also provide sessions by Skype Video and FaceTime for a variety of special circumstances.

 █►For more details or to schedule your first session, please call 781-652-9649 or click here to send us an email.

 Lexington Tutoring, LLC's Learning Disabilities Team